 The Boston convention, attended by 30 members, was presided over by President DeHayn.
 When the election of officers was declared in order Henschel obtained the floor and in an eloquent speech pled for harmony and the welfare of the United and nominated the ticket agreed upon.
 The amateurs assembled had no doubt but that the same set of officers would be elected at Jersey City.
-After the convention, however, President Hems removed from office Clerkin, Reilly, McKee, Phillips and Wing, compromise candidates who refused to acknowledge Hems as President.
+After the convention, however, President Heins removed from office Clerkin, Reilly, McKee, Phillips and Wing, compromise candidates who refused to acknowledge Heins as President.

 The Boston faction would seem to have had the greatest claim to legality, and was apparently supported by a majority of the old members.
 It had faithfully endeavored to heal the breech, electing to office many of its bitterest opponents.
 But after the convention dissensions arose among its leaders.
 Resignations followed.
-One issue of an official organ was published, but before a year went by the Hems organization passed out of existence.
+One issue of an official organ was published, but before a year went by the Heins organization passed out of existence.

 President Bresnahan felt compelled in September to resign because of the condition of his health, and the Vice-President, Floyd R. Switzer, of Utica, N. Y., became President.
 The strongest element in the year’s administration was the official organ, the Dewey, published by Charles E. Wing from Twinsburg, Ohio.
 This journal was a publication of much merit, with a high literary standard.